 - Keep a good lookout at all times when afloat.
 Coxes who cannot see directly ahead should enlist the help of members of their crew.
-Steers should consider using a head mounted mirror or similar device. - Check the steering equipment before the outing as part of the boat checking procedure. - Report any defects in steering equipment to the club responsible and quarantine the boat. - Follow correct steering procedures and navigation rules. - Communicate effectively with their crew. - Pay attention and be aware of their position at all times in relation to circulation patterns, hazards and other water users. - Inform the club of any change in the location or type of hazard encountered. - Know how to stop the boat quickly and safely in an emergency as demonstrated here and practise this skill with their crews. - Be aware of the safety guidelines and rules for rowing at Strathclyde Park and on the River Clyde. - Ensure that any voice projection equipment and deadweight is fixed to the boat, not to the cox.

-• Wear a lifejacket, as a cox, at all times when afloat but not use an auto inflation lifejacket in a bow loaded boat.

-- Recognise and respect the rights and needs of other water users, especially anglers. - Be aware of the effects of flow round bends in rivers and being swept into danger. - Watch out for swimmers at all times and be alert to unexpected floating objects. - Where there are motorised vessels, understand the sound signals, day shapes, navigation marks and, where appropriate, lights displayed by other vessels. - Where carried, know how to use a radio. - Know how to describe the location of the boat to coastguard, RNLI or navigation authority.
+Steers should consider using a head mounted mirror or similar device. - Check the steering equipment before the outing as part of the boat checking procedure. - Report any defects in steering equipment to the club responsible and quarantine the boat. - Follow correct steering procedures and navigation rules as defined by the local navigation authority, byelaws or club. - Communicate effectively with their crew. - Pay attention and be aware of their position at all times in relation to circulation patterns, hazards and other water users. - Inform the club of any change in the location or type of hazard encountered. - Know how to stop the boat quickly and safely in an emergency as demonstrated here and practise this skill with their crews. - Be aware of the safety guidelines and rules for rowing at Strathclyde Park and on the River Clyde. - Ensure that any voice projection equipment and deadweight is fixed to the boat, not to the cox. - Wear a lifejacket, as a cox, at all times when afloat but not use an auto inflation lifejacket in a bow loaded boat. - Recognise and respect the rights and needs of other water users, especially anglers. - Be aware of the effects of flow round bends in rivers and being swept into danger. - Watch out for swimmers at all times and be alert to unexpected floating objects. - Where there are motorised vessels, understand the sound signals, day shapes, navigation marks and, where appropriate, lights displayed by other vessels. - Where carried, know how to use a radio. - Know how to describe the location of the boat to coastquard, RNLI or navigation authority.

-- Define a Navigation Plan, in consultation with other water users and the local navigation authority, as appropriate, this plan should show: - The navigation pattern. - All permanent hazards. - Sites of any potential temporary hazards if appropriate. - Locations of emergency life belt sites and safety aids. - Sites of public telephones. - Easy access points for emergency vehicles where it is easy to get out of the water.
+- Define a Navigation Plan, in consultation with other water users and the local navigation authority, as appropriate, this plan should show: - The navigation pattern. - o All permanent hazards. - Sites of any potential temporary hazards if appropriate. - Locations of emergency life belt sites and safety aids. - Sites of public telephones. - Easy access points for emergency vehicles where it is easy to get out of the water. - Sites where it is difficult, or impossible, to get out of the water. - Cottington Bridge